DoctorJohn/django-admin-anchors/README.md

 [tests-image]: https://github.com/DoctorJohn/django-admin-anchors/workflows/Tests/badge.svg
 [tests-url]: https://github.com/DoctorJohn/django-admin-anchors/actions

 Turn Django admin list display items into clickable links to related objects using decorators.

+Clicking admin anchors will redirect to a filtered changelist view showing the related objects.
+This allows you to get a quick overview and run actions on the filtered objects.

 ## Installation